Rules of the Code

 The SERP (Search Engine Results Page) has become the primary gateway for patients seeking health information.
 As people research a condition or its treatment options, search results often serve as a brand’s first impression, playing a critical role in the split-second decision to click and engage, or move on to other results.
 While organic search results are controlled by proprietary search engine algorithms, site owners are responsible for the meta tags placed on their pages.

 A brand’s decisions about SEO meta tags can have very real implications on organic (non-paid) site traffic and engagement, so hitting the mark on both compliance and effectiveness is a significant competitive advantage.
-To be blunt, it’s easy to be compliant by erring on the side of extreme caution – but the concerns of both marketers and reviewers are best address holistically, giving rise to informed decision-making with sensible safeguards resulting in better digital outcomes.
+To be blunt, it’s easy to be compliant by erring on the side of extreme caution – but the concerns of both marketers and reviewers are best addressed holistically, giving rise to informed decision-making with sensible safeguards resulting in better digital outcomes.
 SEO metadata is a shining example of how this can play out.

 A little refresher may help put this in perspective.
 Meta tags play an important role in a website’s discoverability via organic search results – or, as described by Google, a “way for webmasters to provide search engines with information about their sites”.
 They are strings of HTML code that provide descriptive information about the content of the web pages they are placed on, meant to help search engine’s automated crawlers accurately formulate relevant search results and appropriate rankings.
 Here, we will focus on the two types of meta tags found on web pages that are available to search engine algorithms in generating organic listings.